Howrah Union

 Howrah Union is an Indian multisports club based in the city of Kolkata (Maidan).
 The football team competes in the Calcutta Football League.
 The club previously competed in the Super Division of CFL.

 History

 Howrah Union was formed in 1922, by late Panchanon Choungdar and Dr. Satyaban Roy along with many other sport's loving people from Howrah.
 Initially they played football at Howrah Maidan and the club's address was at 254, Panchanantala Road, Howrah.
 They eventually got affiliation from the Indian Football Association and joined thebCalcutta Football League.
 They got promoted to the First Division in 1929 and won the Trades Cup in 1932.
 In the 1936 IFA Shield, they went till the semi-finals by defeating Duke of Cornwall's Light Infantry.

-Howrah Union won the Stafford Cup in 1964 under the captaincy of Olympian M. A. Sattar.
-In 1967 the club won the Cochbehar Cup.
+Howrah Union won the Stafford Challenge Cup in 1964 under the captaincy of Olympian M. A. Sattar.
+In 1967 the club won the Cooch Behar Cup.
 Howrah Union won the Trades Cup in 2011.